STP Calculator - Calculate the Future Value of Investments

-- Return on Equity: This gives how much their investment in the equity fund has grown.
+- Return on Equity: This gives how much their investment in the equity mutual fund has grown.

-- STP per month: The calculator calculates the amount to be transferred into the equity fund based on the investment amount, tenure of the transfer and returns on the liquid fund.
+- STP per month: The calculator calculates the amount to be transferred into the equity mutual fund scheme based on the investment amount, tenure of the transfer and returns on the liquid fund.

 - Future value: This is the value of the initial investment amount on a future date (after all the STPs).
 It is calculated by adding the returns on equity and return on liquid.